 Risk Factors: Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning page 10 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-Proposed NASDAQ Capital Market symbol: We have applied to list our common stock on the NASDAQ Capital Market under the symb "POLA."
-Transfer Agent and Registrar: VStock Transfer, LLC The number of shares of our co mmon stock to be outstanding after this offering is based on: • 7,383,158 shares of our common stock outstanding on November 15, 2016; and • 2,000,000 shares of common stock to be issued and sold by us in this offering.
-The number of shares of our co mmon stock to be outstanding after this offering excludes as of November 15, 2016: 1,754,385 shares of common stock reserved for future issuance under the Polar Power, Inc. 2016 Omnibus Incentive Plan, or the 2016 Plan, which will become effective simultaneously with the completion of this offering; and • an aggregate of 115,000 shares of common stock issuable upon exercise of the warrants issued to the representative of the underwriters in connection with this offering.
-Except as otherwise indicated herein, all information in this prospectus: reflects or assumes the filing and effectiveness of our certificate of incorporation in the State of Delaware and the adoption of our bylaws, which will occur prior to completion of this offering; • assumes no exercise of the underwriters' option to purchase up to an additional 300,000 shares of common stock to cover over-allotments, if any; and • assumes no exercise of the · assumes no exercise of the representatives' warrants.
+See "Risk Factors" beginning on page 10 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+NASDAQ Capital Market symbol: "POLA" Transfer Agent and Registrar: VStock Transfer, LLC The number of shares of our common stock to be outstanding after this offering is based on: 7,383,158 shares of our common stock outstanding on December 6, 2016; and 2,400,000 shares of common stock to be issued and sold by us in this offering.
+The number of shares of our common stock to be outstanding after this offering excludes as of December 6, 2016: 1,754,385 shares of common stock reserved for future issuance under the Polar Power, Inc. 2016 Omnibus Incentive Plan, or the 2016 Plan, which will become effective simultaneously with the completion of this offering; and an aggregate of 120,000 shares of common stock issuable upon exercise of the warrants issued to the representative of the underwriters in connection with this offering.
+Except as otherwise indicated herein, all information in this prospectus: reflects the filing and effectiveness of our certificate of incorporation in the State of Delaware and the adoption of our bylaws, which were effected on December 6, 2016; assumes no exercise of the underwriters' option to purchase up to an additional 360,000 shares of common stock to cover over-allotments, if any; and assumes no exercise of the representatives' warrants.